Bellshill Athletic F.C.: History

 The history of the club can be traced back as far as 1897 when Bellshill Athletic were founded as a Juvenile club who played at Hawthorn Park.
 After two successful years as a Juvenile club, Athletic transferred to Junior level.
 The area had three other clubs at this time - Bellshill Thistle, Mossend Celtic and Mossend Brigade.
 On 6 August 1902 Bellshill merged with another local club, Clydesdale Wanderers, to form Bellshill & Clydesdale United.
 This new club only lasted for two seasons before folding, meanwhile a new Bellshill Athletic had been set-up in 1903 and this is the club that still exists today.

-In 1973, a Mossend pub named The Derby Inn became sponsors, after which the club became the first in Britain to have a sponsor displayed on their shirt.
+In 1975, Andrew Goodwin secured a four figure deal with The Derby Inn (a pub in Mossend), making Bellshill Athletic the first football club in Britain to wear sponsors on their shirts.